dfbarrero/aiCourse/assignments/pathplanning/pathplanning.md

 1. Get familiar with both algorithms running different scenarios with the Web application.

-2. Consider the following grid map (10 X 10) where the robot is located at the cell labeled with R, and the target is located at the cell labeled with T. All the cells labeled with X are considered as occupied cells and the cells labeled with B are considered free to pass.
+2. Consider the following grid map (10 X 10) where the robot is located at the cell labeled with R, and the target is located at the cell labeled with T. All the cells labeled with X are considered as occupied cells and the white cells are considered free to pass.
 Run the algorithms and see the results.

 <img align="right" src="mapgrid.png" width="250">